 - Applicant starts application to the Graduate School and the IDE program (read more on our Joint Program page if you interested in applying to a joint program).
 Applications open August 15

-- Applicant gathers all required materials, requests letters of reference, completes standardised tests and writes the personal statement
+- Applicant gathers all required materials, requests letters of reference, completes standardized tests and writes the personal statement

 - Submission of the application by the deadline as published on the Graduate School web site

 - Application will be under review by the program.
 This process may start immediately after the application deadline and can take roughly 6 weeks.

 - The decision of the program will be confirmed by the Graduate School of Arts and Sciences who informs the candidate of that decision around March 15.